-Report: Texas QB Quinn Ewers to Miss 4-6 Weeks With SC Sprain
+Report: Texas QB Quinn Ewers to miss 4-6 weeks with SC sprain

 (via @CFBONFOX)pic.twitter.com/pqQf5p6TU1

-The ball now will be in sophomore quarterback Hudson Card’s hands with Ewers out, but his status needs to be monitored as well.
-Card played hobbled most of the game and it was clear he was being impaired by some kind of lower body injury.
+The ball now will be in redshirt sophomore quarterback Hudson Card’s hands with Ewers out, but his status needs to be monitored as well.
+Card played hobbled most of the game due to a right ankle injury.

 We will keep you posted as more updates come in on the Longhorn quarterback situation.